cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

   deployer:
     executor: central_deployment_agent

-node_templates:
-  vm:
-    type: cloudify.openstack.nodes.Server
+node_types:
   nodejs_app:
-    type: cloudify.nodes.WebServer
+    derived_from: cloudify.nodes.ApplicationModule
+    properties:
+      ...
     interfaces:
       my_deployment_interface:
         configure:
-          implementation: deployer.deploy_framework.configure
+          implementation: deployer.config_in_master.configure
         deploy:
           implementation: deployer.deploy_framework.deploy
           executor: host_agent

+node_templates:
+  vm:
+    type: cloudify.openstack.nodes.Server
+  nodejs:
+    type: nodejs_app
 {%endhighlight%}

-Here we added a `deploy` operation to our interface.
+Here we added a `deploy` operation to our `my_deployment_interface` interface.
 Note that its `executor` attribute is configured to `host_agent` which means that even though the `deployer` plugin is configured to execute operations on the `central_deployment_agent`, the `deploy` operation will be executed on hosts of the `nodejs_app` rather than the Cloudify manager.

 # Mapping an operation directly